Ahmodiyy/Ahmodiyy/README.md

 # Mahmud Ahmod
 <br>
 <p style="text-align: center;">A passionate and dedicated Flutter mobile developer with a knack for turning innovative ideas into exceptional user experiences.
 With a keen eye for design and understanding of software development.
 What sets me apart is my continuous thirst for knowledge.
 I'm always seeking out the latest trends and best practices in Flutter development to ensure my work aligns with industry standards.</p>
+* 🌱 I’m currently learning everything I can find about Flutter 💙, the learning never stops!
+* 💬 Ask me about anything Flutter 💙
+* 📫 How to reach me:
+  * Email: ahmodolaitan03@gmail.com

 <h2>My favourite project</h2>